Klipper3d/klipper/docs/FAQ.md

 If after using this shortcut the software warns about needing to reflash the micro-controller or some other unusual error occurs, then follow the full upgrade steps outlined above.

+If any errors persist then double check the
+[config changes](Config_Changes.md) document, as you may need to modify the printer configuration.

 Note that the RESTART and FIRMWARE_RESTART g-code commands do not load new software - the above "sudo service klipper restart" and "make flash" commands are needed for a software change to take effect.

-When upgrading the software, be sure to check the [config changes](Config_Changes.md) document for information on software changes that may require updates to your printer.cfg file.